-The changing of the guard starts around 5:30 am when a loud bird -- who I tried to locate several times and failed -- directs the whole production.
+The changing of the guard starts around 5:30 am when a loud bird -- which I tried to locate several times and failed -- directs the whole production.
 Tree frogs, thank you for taking the night shift, you are done.
-Black-throated bue warbler, get busy.
+Black-throated blue warbler, get busy.
 Jamaican blackbirds, you are up.
 White crested pigeons, time to make all that rustling noise in the palms.
-Queue the chatting of the American Redstart with its red orange stripe flitting about the tips of the palms and who is a late riser.
-All of it punctuated by the strong drumming of the Jamaican woodpecker.
+Queue the late-rising chatter of the American Redstart with its red orange stripe flitting about the tips of the palms.
+And all of it punctuated by the strong drumming of the Jamaican woodpecker.

 While my anxiety evaporated as soon as I put my stuff away in our room, something gnaws at me while we are here.
 Are we helping or hurting by coming here?
 Last time we met the owner of a tour company who told us he went to work in the US for a year and made more than he made in nine years at the resorts.
 He used that money to start his own business.
 We all rationalize that we are supporting the local economy by spending our money at these resorts because they provide jobs.
 I don't know, though.
 I always feel uneasy about it. //

-There is a tree on the way to the West End of Negril that is filled with hundreds of white birds, egrets, and herons.
+// There is a tree on the way to the West End of Negril that is filled with hundreds of white birds, egrets, and herons.
 It’s stunning, especially when you see the colorful fishing boats clustered on the other side of the inlet bank.
-I’ve never seen another color of bird there nor have I seen them in trees nearby.
-And I forget about it every time until we are upon it and I catch my breath.
+I’ve never seen another bird of a different color there nor have I seen them in trees nearby.
+And I forget about it every time until we are upon it and the sight of it knocks out my breath.

 From the pool, where we set ourselves up with our books before the swim-up bar opens, we watched a common yellowthroat sip the nectar from the domes of some little purple-y flowers and a bright legged crab try to escape the pool deck.
 By the time he reached safety, he had attracted quite the group of cheerleaders worried about his well-being.
 It was the most eventful morning of the trip.